nteleky/comp116-nteleky/forensics/README.md

 * __Is there a phone carrier involved?__

 Probably not.
 After looking at the .bash_history file on the linux partition, the user installs raspi-config, indicating that this
 OS is running on a Raspberry Pi.
-This also indicates that the user installed the Kali Linux distrubution, which is like a hacker's tool-kit, and probably couldn't run its full functionality on a phone.
+Further, in /usr/bin, there is a list of applications that have been installed; among them are config apps for an Arduino.
+The .bash_history file also indicates that the user installed the Kali Linux distrubution, which is like a hacker's tool-kit, and probably couldn't run its full functionality on a phone.
 While it is possible to install Kali on Android phones, it seems like this is most likely operating on a raspberry pi and not on a phone.